OpenDDS/OpenDDS/docs/cmake.md

   `PUBLIC` scoped files as `PUBLIC` implies `INTERFACE` in CMake. `PRIVATE` scoped files are excluded from these lists as they shouldn't have a use outside the target.
-- These properties are not exported with the target because the those paths may not be valid any more if the build directory has been removed or the export is being used on another machine.
+- These properties are not exported with the target because those paths may not be valid any more if the build directory has been removed or the export is being used on another machine.
 - As passing non-IDL files to `OPENDDS_TARGET_SOURCES` is deprecated, those files don't show up in these lists even if they are given `PUBLIC` or `INTERFACE` scope.